TrailGenic™ Activation Protocol

 • protein-focused meals support muscle repair and mitochondrial adaptation

-• electrolyte repletion supports plasma volume restoration and cardiovascular recovery
+• electrolyte repletion supports plasma volume restoration

 • sleep quality becomes a primary adaptation signal